golang/website/_content/doc/mod.md

 ### `go` directive {#go-mod-file-go}

-A `go` directive sets the expected language version for the module.
+A `go` directive indicates that a module was written assuming the semantics of a given version of Go.
 The version must be a valid Go release version: a positive integer followed by a dot and a non-negative integer (for example, `1.9`, `1.14`).

-The language version determines which language features are available when compiling packages in the module.
-Language features present in that version will be available for use.
-Language features removed in earlier versions, or added in later versions, will not be available.
-The language version does not affect build tags, which are determined by the Go release being used.

-The language version is also used to enable features in the `go` command.
-For example, automatic [vendoring](#vendoring) may be enabled with a `go` version of `1.14` or higher.
+The `go` directive was originally intended to support backward incompatible changes to the Go language (see [Go 2 transition](/design/28221-go2-transitions)).
+There have been no incompatible language changes since modules were introduced, but the `go` directive still affects use of new language features:

+* For packages within the module, the compiler rejects use of language features introduced after the version specified by the `go` directive.
+For example, if a module has the directive `go 1.12`, its packages may not use numeric literals like `1_000_000`, which were introduced in Go 1.13.
+* If an older Go version builds one of the module's packages and encounters a compile error, the error notes that the module was written for a newer Go version.
+For example, suppose a module has `go 1.13` and a package uses the numeric literal `1_000_000`.
+If that package is built with Go 1.12, the compiler notes that the code is written for Go 1.13.

+Additionally, the `go` command changes its behavior based on the version specified by the `go` directive.
+This has the following effects:

+* At `go 1.14` or higher, automatic [vendoring](#vendoring) may be enabled.
+  If the file `vendor/modules.txt` is present and consistent with `go.mod`, there is no need to explicitly use the `-mod=vendor` flag.
+* At `go 1.16` or higher, the `all` package pattern matches only packages transitively imported by packages and tests in the [main module](#glos-main-module).
+This is the same set of packages retained by [`go mod vendor`](#go-mod-vendor) since modules were introduced.
+In lower versions, `all` also includes tests of packages imported by packages in the main module, tests of those packages, and so on.

 A `go.mod` file may contain at most one `go` directive.
 Most commands will add a `go` directive with the current Go version if one is not present.